ibm-bluemix-mobile-services/bluemix-objectstorage-serversdk-swift/README.md

 let package = Package(
     dependencies: [
-        .Package(url: "https://github.com/ibm-bluemix-mobile-services/bluemix-objectstorage-swift-sdk.git", majorVersion: 0, minor: 1)
+        .Package(url: "https://github.com/ibm-bluemix-mobile-services/bluemix-objectstorage-swift-sdk.git", majorVersion: 0, minor: 2)
-    ]
-)
 ```

+0.2.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
-0.1.x releases of BluemixObjectStorage are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
+0.1.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a

 ### Build on Linux